 Specifically, you may be required to pay for prescriptions and for your mileage, food and lodging costs while receiving care, but these costs can be reimbursed to you through workers’ compensation.
 Waiting more than a year to seek reimbursement disqualifies your expense from being reimbursed.

 Injured workers who would like to be reimbursed for these costs should contact their employer’s workers’ compensation coordinator or administrator and work out how to obtain reimbursements.
 Reimbursement documents need to be filed within a year of generating the expense.
 Once you have figured out what your employer’s reimbursement procedure is, you can file for your reimbursement and you should receive reimbursement within 15 days for approved expenses.

 Work with an Experienced Workers’ Compensation Attorney

 Understanding the rules and restrictions that come with being injured on the job and seeking workers’ compensation benefits can be tricky.
 You must see an authorized doctor.
 Workers’ compensation covers all authorized costs associated with you getting the medical treatment you need, and can include emergency care as well, even if the emergency care is not obtained from an authorized doctor.
 If you are having difficulty getting your employer to pay for medical care you received for your work-related injury under workers’ compensation, you should consult with an experienced Atlanta workers’ compensation attorney.
-The professionals at Bader Law Firm, LLC can assist you with every aspect of your workers’ compensation claim.
+The professionals at Bader Scott Injury Lawyers can assist you with every aspect of your workers’ compensation claim.
 Contact us today.